Apollo Nida Busted, Allegedly Committing Credit Card Fraud From Prison

 Apollo also made waves with his new fiance Sherien Almufti.
 Apparently, tonight is the night that Sherien makes her big splash on RHOA when she shows up during taping, to the shock of pretty much the whole cast.
 Pretty much everyone who watches Real Housewives of Atlanta wants to see how Phaedra Parks reacts when Sherien shows up.

 All of that pales in comparison to the new reports that Apollo Nida is still up to his old tricks even while behind bars.
-According to the report, Apollo has a cell phone in prison and that alone is against the rules right?
+According to the report, Apollo has a cell phone in prison, and that alone is against the rules right?
 Last year, Apollo Nida made headlines when he got caught with a cell phone and was moved to higher security as a punishment.

 Anyway, a fellow inmate of Apollo’s is reportedly claiming that the RHOA jailbird is using said cell phone to continue committing credit card fraud.
 That same inmate (whose name was not shared, by the way) claims that Apollo Nida is offering up $200 to the other prisoners in exchange for their credit card numbers.
 It wasn’t reported what he does with that information after he gets it or how he has $200 per inmate who takes him up on the scheme for that matter.